hnprashanth/spree-magiczoomplus/README.md

     rake spree_magiczoomplus:install

 And you are good to go :-)

-To set options to zoom edit /public/javascripts/zoomoptions.js as instructed in http://www.magictoolbox.com/magiczoomplus/integration/
+To set options to zoom, edit /public/javascripts/magiczoom.options.js as instructed in http://www.magictoolbox.com/magiczoomplus/integration/

 Copyright (c) 2011 SpreeMagiczoomplus, released under the New BSD License